ponkila/HomestakerOS/docs/getting_started.md

 ### SSH

+[OpenSSH](https://www.openssh.com/) is a network protocol that offers a secure method for accessing and managing remote computers and servers over an unsecured network, such as the internet.
+Since we are dealing with a headless system, we communicate with it through SSH (Secure Shell).
+To do this, our machine needs its own SSH key pair.

-Our machine needs its own SSH key pair.
-Let's create a directory to store the SSH keys at at `/mnt/secrets/ssh`.
+Let's create a directory to store the SSH keys at `/mnt/secrets/ssh`:

 ```shell
 mkdir /mnt/secrets/ssh